WeaselMicu/Comment-Bot/README.md

 **Keys**

-Rename `example-bot.conf` to `bot.conf` and add your Twitter API keys, NYT Community API keys, or Disqus keys (more instructions follow).
+In `bot.conf`, add your Twitter API keys, NYT Community API keys, or Disqus keys (more instructions below under "Configuring the Bot using `bot.conf`").

 To sign up for a Twitter API key and App follow the instructions here: http://www.compjour.org/tutorials/getting-started-with-tweepy/ to create a Twitter app.
 You need to do this in order to get the necessary authentication tokens to log in to Twitter programmatically.
 Put these tokens in the `bot.conf` file.